Darter: Diet

 Darters feed mainly on mid-sized fish; far more rarely, they eat other aquatic vertebrates and large invertebrates of comparable size.
 These birds are foot-propelled divers which quietly stalk and ambush their prey; then they use their sharply pointed bill to impale the food animal.
 They do not dive deep but make use of their low buoyancy made possible by wettable plumage, small air sacs and denser bones.
 On the underside of the cervical vertebrae 5–7 is a keel, which allows for muscles to attach to form a hinge-like mechanism that can project the neck, head and bill forward like a throwing spear.
 After they have stabbed the prey, they return to the surface where they toss their food into the air and catch it again, so that they can swallow it head-first.
 Like cormorants, they have a vestigial preen gland and their plumage gets wet during diving.
-To dry their feathers after diving, darters move to a safe location and spread their wings.
+To dry their feathers after diving, darters move to a safe location and spread their wings to dry them in the Sun.
 Darters go through a synchronous moult of all their primaries and secondaries making them temporarily flightless, although it is possible that some individuals go through incomplete moults.

 Predation

-Predators of darters are mainly large carnivorous birds, including passerines like the Australian raven (Corvus coronoides) and house crow (Corvus splendens), and birds of prey such as marsh harriers (Circus aeruginosus complex) or Pallas's fish eagle (Haliaeetus leucoryphus).
+Predators of darters are mainly large carnivorous birds, including passerines like the Australian raven (Corvus coronoides) and the house crow (Corvus splendens), and birds of prey such as marsh harriers (Circus aeruginosus complex) or Pallas's fish eagle (Haliaeetus leucoryphus).
 Predation by Crocodylus crocodiles has also been noted.
 But many would-be predators know better than to try to catch a darter.
 The long neck and pointed bill in combination with the "darting" mechanism make the birds dangerous even to larger carnivorous mammals, and they will actually move toward an intruder to attack rather than defending passively or fleeing.